alisawuffles/olmo-core-doc/README.md

 `OLMo-core` is a repository for training and using OLMo3, AI2's state-of-the-art open language model.
 It is designed by scientists, for scientists.

+This is a one-page recipe to launch a pretraining experiment from scratch, from tokenization to downstream evaluations.

 ## Installation
 Create or activate a Python virtual environment with a Python version ≥ 3.10, then install [PyTorch](https://pytorch.org/).